Space CLI: Manage Flashcards with AI in Your Terminal

 Accuracy: 85.7%

-These stats come from FSRS-6.
-“Retrievability” is the probability you’d answer the card correctly right now.
-“Strength” combines stability and retrievability into one score.
-Cards with stability below 30 days are “Young”, above are “Mature”.
+Stats come from FSRS-6: retrievability is the probability you’d answer correctly right now, strength combines stability and retrievability into one score.

 Export your data